Rahul-pamula/email_engine/docs/project3-architecture.md

 - **Automated Accessibility Testing in CI/CD**: Integration of `@axe-core/playwright` into the automated testing lifecycle.
 Every pull request simulates zero-configuration workflows (e.g., testing the wizard) and mercilessly fails builds if WCAG 2.2 AA violations are detected (WCAG 2.2 SC 2.4.11, 2.4.13, etc.).
 - **Deep Error Reporting**: Context-aware error mapping that highlights the exact line of templating failure instead of generic backend exceptions.

-## 6. Multi-Tenant & RBAC Strategy
+## 6. Security & RBAC Strategy
-- **Tenant Isolation**: Every API endpoint within the `TestingModule` strictly binds to `tenant_id`.
+- **Data Isolation**: Every API endpoint within the `TestingModule` strictly binds to the authenticated user.
 Templates and user mock data are strongly isolated via Row-Level Security in PostgreSQL.
 - **RBAC Roles**:
   - *Admins/Marketers*: Allowed to initiate rendering, save mock payloads, and dispatch test emails.
   - *Viewers*: Can only request previews; sending test emails is explicitly blocked.